tonethar/IGME-330-Master/notes/HW-bulma-1.md

 </div> <!-- end navbar-start -->
 ```

-- Note that because we are now using the class of `navbar-start` instead of `navbar-end`, the menu is now on the left side rather than the right side
+- Note that because we are now using the class of `navbar-start` instead of `navbar-end`, the menu is now on the left side of the page, rather than the right side
 - Save and load the page, it should look like this

 ![screenshot](_images/_bulma/HW-bulma-1.png)